openlegend/core-rules/core/SRD.md

 -   **Power Level 9** - This power may target creatures of any intelligence.
 You gain access to the target’s current thoughts as well as all of its memories, without limitation by time.
 Alternatively, you may choose to gain the memories associated with a particular place, object, or event.

-**Special**

-When your target succeeds at a resist roll against this bane, they become to immune to all subsequent attempts by you to inflict the bane for the next 24 hours.
+**Special:** When your target succeeds at a resist roll against this bane, they become to immune to all subsequent attempts by you to inflict the bane for the next 24 hours.

 ## Persistent Damage

 **Duration:** Resist ends (Fail x 3 = 1 minute)
+\

-**Power Level:** 2/ 4/ 6
+**Power Level:** 2, 4, 6
+\
 **Attack Attributes:** Agility, Energy, Entropy
+\
 **Attack:**

 -   Agility vs. Evasion
 -   Energy vs. Toughness
 -   Entropy vs. Toughness

-**Description**

-Whether by setting the target ablaze, covering them in acid, slicing an artery, or cursing them with a wasting disease, you inflict them with a lasting and recurring source of damage.
+**Description:** Whether by setting the target ablaze, covering them in acid, slicing an artery, or cursing them with a wasting disease, you inflict them with a lasting and recurring source of damage. \newline

-**Effect**

-At the beginning of the target's turn, before they take any actions, the target suffers damage determined by the power level of the bane.
+**Effect:** At the beginning of the target's turn, before they take any actions, the target suffers damage determined by the power level of the bane.
 This damage automatically bypasses the afflicted character’s defenses but it can be reduced by any resistance to damage of a certain type (see the Resistance boon).
 Like all dice rolls, these dice explode.

 -  **Power Level 2** - 1d4 damage per round.
 -  **Power Level 4** - 1d8 damage per round
 -  **Power Level 6** - 2d6 damage per round

--

-**Special**

-Persistent damage comes in a number of different variations: Physical damage (bleeding damage from a vital strike), Energy damage (lightning, fire, cold, acid, etc.) and entropic damage (necromantic energy).
+**Special:** Persistent damage comes in a number of different variations: Physical damage (bleeding damage from a vital strike), Energy damage (lightning, fire, cold, acid, etc.) and entropic damage (necromantic energy).
 Each variation has a its own cure.
 When that cure is applied with a major